OpenAI O1 vs. O3‑Mini: Which Is Better for AI Code Reviews?

 O1 vs. O3-mini: A Tale of 100 Live PRs

-Recently, our team ran a large-scale experiment to see how two AI models—O1 and O3‑mini—would perform in real-world code reviews.
+Recently, we ran a large-scale experiment to see how two AI models—O1 and O3-mini—would perform in real-world code reviews.
 We collected 100 live pull requests from various repositories, each containing a mix of Python, Go, Java, and asynchronous components.
 Our objective was to discover which model could catch the most impactful, real-world issues before they reached production.

 TL;DR